Blogs

 Since then, we’ve seen a major shift with the rise of big data and advanced analytics.
 Organizations are grappling with massive amounts of structured and unstructured data—which led to the creation of more sophisticated data products.
 Machine learning algorithms and predictive analytics became integral components, allowing for real-time insights and more accurate decision support systems.
 This phase marked the transition from static reports to more dynamic, interactive data products capable of adapting to changing business needs.

+What is a data product, and what makes it so impactful?
 Data products are complex, taking distributed raw data and turning it into valuable information, knowledge, or actionable insights for users.
 At a high level, that transformation entails four key steps:

 1. Data collection and storage: A data product wouldn’t exist if we didn’t have raw data that we wanted to use more effectively, so the foundation of any data product requires the collection and storage of relevant data.
 This involves identifying sources, ensuring data quality, and establishing robust storage infrastructure.